lonevox/Cookie-Clicker-Mobile-Patch/README.md

 2. Use apktool to build from the source (apktool and the instructions for how to install it can be found [here](https://ibotpeaches.github.io/Apktool/))
 3. You're done, it's that easy :)
 ### Features
+Major bug fixes:
+- Any upgrade can now be used in the permanent upgrade slots.
 New settings:
 - Short Numbers - Shorten big numbers using english notation (default: on)
 - Short Formatting - Shorten the notation of cookies in bank (default: on)
 - Development Tools - Allows for the use of development tools (default: off)
+### Thanks
+Thanks to Trixter for allowing this project to use code from his permanent upgrade slot bug fix patch.
+Of course, thanks to Orteil for creating this amazing game :)